qmk/qmk_firmware/keyboards/ferris/sweep/readme.md

 	* Ferris sweep (With pro-micro.
 Comes in a couple of PCB edge cuts shapes, but with identical pinout)
 * Hardware Availability: @iamnotyourbroom in the 40% discord chat server may have some spares for you.

-Make examples for this keyboard (after setting up your build environment):
+Make example for this keyboard (after setting up your build environment):

     make ferris/sweep:default